vidify/vidify.org-source/content/en/blog/rust-parameters.md

 instead of the more intuitive `endpoint(mandatory)` or `endpoint(mandatory, val1, val2)`.
-Other languages like Python have named arguments, which make optional parameters natural and easier to read: `endpoint(mandatory, opt1=val1, opt2=val2)`, also allowing to group up these parameters in any order.
+Other languages like Python have named arguments, which make optional parameters natural and easier to read: `endpoint(mandatory, opt1=val1, opt2=val2)`, also allowing them to be written in any order.

-There are lots of ways to approach this in Rust, which is what this blog post tries to analyze.
-My goal is not to show which one is the "best" approach, but to showcase how it can be done, and the ups and downs of each of them.
+Even without official support, there are are lots of different ways to approach them in Rust, which is what this blog post tries to analyze.
+My goal is not to show which one is the "best" option, but to exhastively showcase the different ways they can be approached, and the ups and downs of each of them.

 ## Introducing an example
 Let's start with a typical web API wrapper library.
 These often require a client